dimitri-nicolo/calico/master/reference/resources/globalthreatfeed.md

 | headers | List of additional HTTP Headers to include on the request |                  | [HTTPHeader](#httpheader) |                  |

 The `format` must be set to `NewlineDelimited` or omitted.
-The threat feed must return a list of newline-delimited IP addresses or IP prefixes.
+The threat feed must return a list of newline-delimited entries.
 It may also include comments prefixed by `#`.

-For
-example:
+IPSet threat feeds must contain IP addresses or IP prefixes.
+For example:

 ```
 # This is an IP Prefix